xAmiBa/To_Do/README.md

 In the process of building this ToDo List program, I gained valuable experience in several areas:

 - Utilizing Python to create a functional command-line application and graphical user interface (GUI) program.
-- Designing modular code by creating separate modules for functions and variables.
+- Designing **modular code by creating separate modules for functions and variables**.
-- Implementing functions to encapsulate specific tasks, such as printing menus, reading and writing to-do lists, and more.
+- Implementing **functions** to encapsulate specific tasks, such as printing menus, reading and writing to-do lists, and more.
 - Understanding the benefits of using functions, such as code reusability and better organization.
-- Creating and using global variables to maintain state across different parts of the program.
+- Creating and using **global variables** to maintain state across different parts of the program.
 - Learning how to handle user input and create interactive menu systems.
-- Incorporating file handling operations to store and retrieve task data in text files.
+- Incorporating **file handling operations** to store and retrieve task data in **text files**.
-- Enhancing my problem-solving skills by addressing user input validation and managing program flow.
+- Enhancing my problem-solving skills by addressing **user input validation** and managing program flow.
-- Developing a graphical user interface (GUI) using the PySimpleGUI library.
+- Developing a graphical user interface (GUI) using the **PySimpleGUI library**.
-- Exploring different ways of structuring code and maintaining modularity.
-- Gaining insights into software development practices and code organization for real-world applications.

 ## Future Developments